enriquedevs/shopping-etl/README.md

 # shopping-etl

-Shopping ETL to make a data pipeline to extract data from SQL and No SQL DBs into a DWH
+Shopping ETL to make a data pipeline to extract data from SQL and No SQL DBs into a DWH.

 ## Repository Setup